vasuki-re/Dex-Optimizer/README.md

 - dexoptimizer.log file is created and timestamps after dexopt command is completed will be appended to the log file.

 # Note
-- This Module is not open source,this code is compiled to c binary to reduce battery usage and to access kernel parameters.
+- This Module is not open source,this uses compiled to c binary to reduce battery usage and to access kernel parameters.